kubernetes/website/docs/concepts/services-networking/service.md

 removal of `Service` and `Endpoints` objects.
-For each `Service`, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to one of the `Service`'s backend sets.
-For each `Endpoints` object, it installs iptables rules which select a backend `Pod`.By default, the choice of backend is random.
+For each `Service`, it installs iptables rules which capture traffic to the `Service`'s `clusterIP` (which is virtual) and `Port` and redirects that traffic to one of the `Service`'s producers sets.
+For each `Endpoints` object, it installs iptables rules which select a producer `Pod`.By default, the choice of producer is random.

 Obviously, iptables need not switch back between userspace and kernelspace, it should be faster and more reliable than the userspace proxy.
 However, unlike the